How the Olympic B-Girls Made the Breaking Scene Proud

 With Snoop Dogg, one of the most legendary rappers in hip hop history, officially opening the event the 17 Olympic B-Girls took over the stage and showcased everything the scene could hope for.

-The ladies showed the love that flows through the Breaking community, from Vanessa and India starting their Round Robin battle with a cool, personal handshake the two close friends have.
+The ladies showed the love that flows through the Breaking community, from Vanessa and India starting their Round Robin battle with a cool, personal handshake that the two close friends have.
 Then later, even after she was eliminated, Vanessa sat behind India in full support of her bronze medal battle against 671 from China.
-And even though India didn’t win, Vanessa, along with India’s team and other supporting, B-Girl friends, all jumped on stage, hugging her and showing just how proud they all were of were of her amazing performance.
+And even though India didn’t win, Vanessa, along with India’s team and other supporting friends, all jumped on stage, hugging her and showing just how proud they all were of her amazing performance.

-This community love was also seen in the final gold and silver battle between Ami and Nicka, in which, after Ami saw she had won gold and Nicka saw she would be getting silver, Nicka immediately jumped up and down with a smile on her, turning to Ami and giving her props for win, then waiting for Ami’s team to finish hugging her so that she could also embrace Ami and enjoy their history making moment together.
+This community love was also seen in the final battle for gold and silver between Ami and Nicka, in which, after Ami saw she had won gold and Nicka saw she would be getting silver, Nicka immediately jumped up and down with a smile on her face, turning to Ami and giving her props for winning, then waiting for Ami’s team to finish hugging her so that she could also embrace Ami and enjoy their history making moment together.

-It was seen by 671 when Nicka came out to start their semi-final battle but then 671 flew out before Nicka could into her groove, stamping her desire to start the battle by going jumped straight into two big explosive 360 horizontal spins, right in front of Nicka in the middle of the floor.
-Sparking what was an action packed, back and forth semi-final battle of power blow ups, style, and fresh moves.
+It was seen by 671 when Nicka came out to start their semi-final battle but then 671 flew out before Nicka could get into her groove, stamping her desire to start the battle by jumping straight into two big explosive 360 horizontal spins, right in front of Nicka, in the middle of the floor.
+This sparked what was an action packed, back and forth semi-final battle of power blow ups, style, and fresh moves.

-The B-Girls got to be the first one on the Olympic stage, showing the world what breaking is all about.
+The B-Girls got to be the first ones on the Olympic stage, showing the world what breaking is all about.
 But even though they were the centre of attention they weren’t alone.

 DJ’s Fleg (USA) and Plash (Poland) introduced the audience to a non-stop barrage of classic, Breaking tracks keeping the B-Girls fuelled and dancing all day; from James Brown, ‘Hot Pants’, to the groovy funk track, ‘Yellow Sunshine,’ and Nina Simone’s sultry, ‘Funkier than a mosquito's tweeter.’